sifive/freedom-e-sdk/README.md

     - Demonstrates usage of Sifive L2 performance monitor counter APIs to capture L2 cache event logs.
   - example-l2pf
     - Example for usage and measuring effectiveness of SiFive L2 Prefetcher.
+  - example-lim
+    - Demonstrates how to designate a function to be linked into the LIM (Loosely-Integrated Memory).
   - example-freertos-minimal
     - A simple FreeRTOS skeleton to build your FreeRTOS application.
   - example-freertos-blinky